-Just type ctest in the build directory for this purpose.
+Just type ./run_tests.sh in the build directory for this purpose.

+Please note:

-Please note: The tests run on the computer you just compiled on.
-Hence a cross-compiled executable will not run.
-You can use the environment variables juDFT_MPI to specify any additional command needed to start fleur_MPI, e.g., say export juDFT_MPI="mpirun -n 2" to run with two MPI tasks.
-You can use the environment variable juDFT to pass command line arguments to Fleur, e.g., say export juDFT='-mem'.
-To run a specific test only (or a range of tests) use the -I option of ctest (check ctest -h for details) The tests are run in the subdirectory Testing/work.
-You can check this directory to see why a specific test fails.
+- The tests run on the computer you just compiled on.
+Hence a cross-compiled executable will not run. - You can use the environment variables juDFT_MPI to specify any additional command needed to start fleur_MPI, e.g., say export juDFT_MPI="mpirun -n 2" to run with two MPI tasks. - You can use the environment variable juDFT to pass command line arguments to Fleur, e.g., say export juDFT='-mem'. - To run a specific test only (or a range of tests) use the -k option the script (check ./run_tests.sh -h for details). - The tests are run in the subdirectory Testing.
+You can check this directory to see why a specific test fails. - The testing infrastructure is based on the Python package pytest.
+It requires this package and also the Python packages py and pytest-html.